jzhaod/bias-detector/bias.md

 But the practitioner had a follow-up question: “Will you at least spend one afternoon taking juvenile delinquents to a zoo?”
 This raised Cialdini’s former acceptance rate of 1 in 6 to 1 in 2—a tripling.

 ### 10. Influence-from-mere-association tendency
 Oracle + America Cup

 But there is another type of conditioned reflex wherein mere association triggers a response.
 For instance, consider the case of many men who have been trained by their previous experience in life to believe that when several similar items are presented for purchase, the one with the highest price will have the highest quality.
 Knowing this, some seller of an ordinary industrial product will often change his product’s trade dress and raise its price significantly, hoping that quality-seeking buyers will be tricked into becoming purchasers by mere association of his product and its high price.
+Examples
-Examples high-priced power tools high-priced pumps at the bottom of oil wells.
+- high-priced power tools
+- high-priced pumps at the bottom of oil wells.
 With luxury goods, the process works with a special boost because buyers who pay high prices often gain extra status from thus demonstrating both their good taste and their ability to pay.

-Consequence

 **Antidote**
 Some of the most important miscalculations come from what is accidentally associated with one’s past success, or one’s liking and loving, or one’s disliking and hating, which includes a natural hatred for bad news.
 The proper antidotes to being made such a patsy by past success are
 1) to carefully examine each past success, looking for accidental, non-causative factors associated with such success that will tend to mislead as one appraises the odds implicit in a proposed new undertaking; and
 2) to look for dangerous aspects of the new undertaking that were not present when past success occurred.

 In the business world, people under-appraise both the competency and morals of competitors they dislike.
 This is a dangerous practice, usually disguised because it occurs on a subconscious basis.

 CBS, in its late heyday, was famous for the occurrence of Persian messenger syndrome because chairman Paley was hostile to people who brought him bad news.

 The proper antidote to creating Persian messenger syndrome and its bad effects, like those at CBS, is to develop, through exercise of will, a habit of welcoming bad news.
 At Berkshire, there is a common injunction: “Always tell us the bad news promptly.
 It is only the good news that can wait.”

 A final serious clump of bad thinking caused by mere association lies in the common use of classification stereotypes.
 Because Pete knows that Joe is 90 years old and that most 90-year-old persons don’t think very well, Pete appraises old Joe as a thinking klutz even if old Joe still thinks very well.

 ### 11. Simple, pain-avoiding psychological denial